pulzze/autoflow-documentation/docs/ids/action-scope-raise/tooltip.md

-This action will raise an exception and halt execution.
+Causes an error to halt execution